Gluconeogenesis

 Gluconeogenesis is a metabolic pathway where the body synthesizes glucose using non-carbohydrate sources.

-What it is
+What is Gluconeogenesis?

-📖 Gluconeogenesis
+πŸ“– Gluconeogenesis

-Gluconeogenesis (from Greek: "glykys" – sweet, "neos" – new, "genesis" – creation) is a biochemical process through which the organism synthesizes glucose from non-carbohydrate precursors.
-This complex metabolic pathway is essential for maintaining normal blood sugar levels, especially during periods of fasting, prolonged physical exertion, low-carbohydrate diets, or even under normal conditions when carbohydrate stores (glycogen) are low.
+Gluconeogenesis (from Greek: "glykys" – sweet, "neos" – new, "genesis" – creation) is a biochemical process by which the organism synthesizes glucose from non-carbohydrate precursors.
+This complex metabolic pathway is necessary for maintaining normal blood sugar levels, especially during periods of fasting, prolonged physical exertion, low-carbohydrate diets, or even under normal conditions when carbohydrate stores (glycogen) are low.
 It primarily occurs in the liver, but to some extent also in the kidneys.

 Through gluconeogenesis, the body ensures a constant supply of glucose to cells and tissues that are highly dependent on it for energy, such as the brain, red blood cells, and renal medullary cells.
 This process is the reverse of glycolysis but uses different enzymes at several stages to bypass irreversible reactions.
 It is tightly regulated by hormones such as insulin, glucagon, and cortisol, which signal the body's glucose needs.